mhirdes/go_maps_ext/Documentation/Configuration/Reference/Index.rst

          boolean

    Description
-         Use JavaScript Library from Extension: MooTools Core 1.4.5 with compatibility, YUI Compressor or jQuery 1.8.2 min
+         Use JavaScript Library from Extension: jQuery

    Default
          0